 If you are in the insurance agent business just to make money leave.
 Let me repeat that.
 If you are in the insurance business simply to make money, you will not succeed.
 Maybe in the short-term, but over time prospects and customers will see right through you.
 The will know you don’t care about them, you only care about you.

 This is a people business.
 This is a relationship business.
 This is a service business.

 If you do not understand those three principles, you will fail.
 Period.
+The ability to communicate and connect with others will make or break you.
+This requires skill and effort.
 If you focus on the people, money will come.
 If you focus on money, people will go.
 Get it?

 You can make a terrific income as an insurance agent.
+It can offer a wonderful opportunity to give you both freedom and flexibility.
 There no doubt about that.
-Great agents do and should make a terrific living.
+Great agents do and should make a wonderful living.
 They work hard and help many people and businesses.
-They did not earn this great income by focusing just on money.

-For new agents, understanding these three areas of why many agents fail will be critically important to ensure talented agents will be there in the future to serve others with passion, knowledge, and integrity.
+For new agents, understanding these three areas of why many agents fail will be critically important to make sure talented agents will be there in the future to serve others with passion, knowledge, and integrity.